jam-duna/jamduna/services/evm/docs/DA-STORAGE.md

 ### What is a Shard?

-A **shard** is a 4 KB segment containing up to 63 storage key-value pairs for a contract.
+A **shard** is a DA object containing up to 63 storage key-value pairs for a contract.
+Each shard serializes to one or two 4104-byte segments (with 96-byte metadata in first segment).
 Each shard is identified by:

 ```rust
 pub struct ShardId {